 The Facebook business page has come so far so fast that not only have most marketers not noticed the new tools, but they also haven’t figured out how best to utilize them.

 For example, what are you doing to encourage people to “check-in” at your organization’s location?
 Likewise, are you revisiting your in-person event strategy now that Facebook Events are dominating user timelines?
 Are you familiar with the big blue call-to-action button?

-The following 7 marketing goals all rely on new and improved Facebook business page features.
-While they’re simple goals that no marketer is unfamiliar with, you may be surprised to find out how much more effectively you can accomplish them by using the social media channel’s new suit of tools.
+The following 7 marketing tactics all rely on new and improved Facebook business page features.
+While they’re fairly simple tactics, you may be surprised to find out how much more effectively you can accomplish them by using Facebook’s growing suite of tools.

-Facebook wants its social media to be everything to everyone, which of course includes a marketing platform to businesses.
-They will continue to add and tweak the business page tools (there’s several we didn’t even cover) and make it easier to turn Facebook users into customers.
-Eventually, they probably want the business page to be your new website.
+Facebook wants to be everything to everyone, which of course includes a marketing platform for businesses.
+They will continue to add and tweak the business page tools and make it easier to turn Facebook users into customers.
+Eventually, the company will probably even want the business page to be your new website.
 But we’ll fight them on that one.

 It’s highly important that you continue to build a marketing strategy around Facebook’s updates.
 Regularly check out your business page to see what’s changed and keep track of what is working the best.

 Most importantly, don’t forget to look at the page through the eye of a first-time visitor (to do so, expand the three dots next to the “share” button under your cover photo, and click “View as Page Visitor”).
 If you’re going to have a Facebook page, you might as well use it to its full potential.